mkomod/rmktools/README.md

 # rmktools

-A collection of tools when in an R session
+A collection of tools for R

 ## Functions